 End-User Site: An end-user site is a facility that is part of a network or telecommunications system that is utilized by end users.
-In order for a site to be included as an end-user site for scoring purposes, the applicant must demonstrate that equipment purchased from the proceeds of the grant will be installed or placed at the site.
+In order for a site to be included as an end-user site for scoring purposes, the applicant must demonstrate equipment purchased will be installed or placed at the site.

-A Hub/End-User site performs both functions: a hub which also accommodates end-users.
+A Hub/End-User site performs both functions: a hub which also accommodates endusers.